BuoyantIO/hazl-orders-playground/README.md

 The full [JSON model](./dashboard-json-model.json) for the dashboard.
 Feel free to use it to build your own dashboards!

-I like to open two copies of the dashboard, side-by-side using a [split screen](https://support.apple.com/guide/mac-help/use-apps-in-split-view-mchl4fbe2921/mac) on my Mac.

 I've created a template for the Grafana dashboard for anyone to use, but remember...

 **_PLEASE CLONE THE DASHBOARD TO YOUR FOLDER!
 DO NOT EDIT THE DASHBOARD TEMPLATE!_**